virtualredhead/red.staff/data/jake/bio.md

 primarily with PHP.
 I administrate our servers as well, mostly Linux machines.
 I'm a fan of open source software.
 I like open standards and interoperability.

-I like creative problem solving with computers.
+I like creative problem-solving with computers.
 I like making clever, elegant solutions to problems and building structured systems that organize information.
 I'm pretty good with a yoyo.
 I can pogo stick pretty good.
 I'm not a pro, but I can solve a Rubik’s Cube pretty fast.
 I think math is cool.